Inebriateduck/RNAlab-records/Readme.md

 What's needed:

-1. gawk script to split the SRAs off
+1. gawk script to split the SRAs for your target file off (in this case, my saccharomyces file)
 2. bash script to grep the contigs
 3. python script to merge the files